NYULibraries/figs/README.md

 ## Give me Travis or give me death!

 Okay, okay.
-So Travis allows you to add an `env` configuration to your `.travis.yml` file, which is then included in `ENV` during your build.
+Travis allows you to add an `env` configuration to your `.travis.yml` file, which is then included in `ENV` during your build.

 ```yaml
 language: ruby
 env: FOO=bar HELLO=world
 ```

-That's pretty handy, but `.travis.yml` is checked into your repo so for open source apps, this puts your private configurations out in the wild.
+That's pretty handy.
+The problem is that `.travis.yml` is checked into your repo, so for open source apps, this puts your private configurations out in the wild.

-Fortunately, Travis recently enabled [secure env configuration](https://github.com/travis-ci/travis-core/pull/45).
-The process of manually encrypting your `env` is pretty convoluted, but don't worry… **Figaro will do it for you!**
+Fortunately, Travis recently shipped [secure env configuration](https://github.com/travis-ci/travis-core/pull/45).
+The process of manually encrypting your `env` is pretty convoluted, but don't worry… **Figaro does it for you!**

 If your app is already on Travis and using Figaro, just: